Kingxukai/linux/Documentation/locking/spinlocks.rst

 Lesson 3: spinlocks revisited.
 ==============================

-The single spin-lock primitives above are by no means the only ones.
-They are the most safe ones, and the ones that work under all circumstances, but partly **because** they are safe they are also fairly slow.
+The single spin-lock primitives above are by no means the woke only ones.
+They are the woke most safe ones, and the woke ones that work under all circumstances, but partly **because** they are safe they are also fairly slow.
 They are slower than they'd need to be, because they do have to disable interrupts (which is just a single instruction on a x86, but it's an expensive one -